pglombardo/PasswordPusher/containers/docker/README.md

 ##### pwpush-postgres

-This scenario uses `docker-compose` and runs the app using two containers on a single host (PasswordPusher and PostgreSQL); persistent storage for PostgreSQL is assured by using a volume on the host machine.
+This scenario uses `docker-compose` and runs the app using two containers on a single host (Password Pusher and PostgreSQL); persistent storage for PostgreSQL is assured by using a volume on the host machine.

   - if you want to change the PostgreSQL credentials, change them in `Dockerfile` (env `DATABASE_URL`), and in the `docker-compose.yml` file; lastly, rebuild the image then run the updated docker-compose
   - run it with: `docker-compose up -d` (daemonized)